FoodCo

-FoodCo Nigeria is a leading Nigeria-based omnichannel retailer.
-The company is one of the pioneers of modern retail in the country and owns the largest supermarket chain brand in southwest Nigeria, outside Lagos, with 18 stores spread across the region.
+FoodCo Nigeria is a Nigeria-based retailer.
+The company owns the largest supermarket chain brand in southwest Nigeria, outside Lagos, with 23 stores spread across the region.

-FoodCo pioneered the co-location retail model with built-in supermarkets, restaurants, and entertainment centres, where customers can shop, play and eat in one location.
-[3] In 2020, it added an online supermarket to its portfolio.

-It also launched FoodCo Quick Shops, a chain of neighbourhood convenience shops offering basic groceries and household items in 2020.
+It also launched FoodCo Quick Shops, a chain of convenience shops offering basic groceries and household items, in 2020.

-In 2022, FoodCo was listed in the inaugural Financial Times Annual Africa Fastest Growing Companies’ ranking, becoming the only company operating within Nigeria’s organized retail sector to make the list.
+In 2025, FoodCo was listed in the Financial Times Annual Africa Fastest Growing Companies' ranking, ranking as the second fastest growing retail company in Africa.

 History

-FoodCo originally started as a fresh fruit and vegetable store in 1981, but expanded into a supermarket a year later.
+FoodCo originally started as a fresh fruit and vegetable store in 1981 but expanded into a supermarket a year later.
 The first FoodCo Supermarket was opened in Bodija, Ibadan.
 Subsequently, the business grew to include quick-service restaurants, manufacturing and entertainment.
-The business has now grown from that single branch to several branches with over 700 staff.
+The business has now grown from that single branch to several branches with over 1300 staff.
 The first Lagos outlet was opened in 2019.
-Just in 2020, her son Ade Sun-Basorun stepped in as Chief Executive Officer of FoodCo Nigeria Limited, while she assumed the position of Chairman.
+Just in 2020, her son Ade Sun-Basorun stepped in as chief executive officer of FoodCo Nigeria Limited, while she assumed the position of chairman.

 FoodCo Supermarkets

 FoodCo Supermarkets is the biggest supermarket chain in southwest Nigeria, outside Lagos.
 It is also the oldest among the top 10 supermarket chains in Nigeria.

-FoodCo Supermarkets operate an online service that offers a full stock range similar to the physical stores.
+FoodCo Supermarkets operates an online service that offer a stock range similar to the physical stores.
 The supermarkets are complemented by a home delivery service launched in 2020.

 FoodCo Restaurants

 FoodCo is a Quick Service Restaurant (QSR) in Nigeria.
 It started as a popular hangout where people could get pastries such as doughnuts, meat pies and chicken pies in the 80s and 90s in Ibadan.
 Over the years, the business evolved into quick-service restaurants.

-Currently, FoodCo restaurants are a key feature of the brand’s outlets.
+Currently, FoodCo restaurants are a feature of the brand's outlets.